 Microblogging can take the form of a symbol on one’s computer screen or a mobile phone text message.
-On the Internet it may look like a blog – a Web site with dozens of small pictures, representing dozens of people who are “on the line” now.
+On the Internet, it may look like a blog—a website with dozens of small pictures, representing dozens of people who are online now.
 It is live and mobile and based on a simple idea.

 Micro-blogging, made popular by Twitter, enables delivery of short messages similar in form to text messages.
 The actual content is less important than the brief message “Here I am.
 Talk to me.”
 That message can be sent to one other person, to everyone in a group, or to everyone logged onto a particular website.

 By posting these short messages, posters are signaling their location and, optionally, availability for contact by another method.
-Recipients can get in touch by phone, e-mail, start an online chat, or by arranging a face-to-face meeting.
-Followers (those signed up to receive the 'tweets') can answer with their own short reponses.
+Recipients can get in touch by phone, e-mail, online chat, or by arranging a face-to-face meeting.
+Followers (those signed up to receive the tweets) can answer with their own short reponses.

-The most well known microblogging platform is Twitter.
-It is also a feature of popular social networking Web sites Facebook and Myspace.
-Like many new technologies, youth use them for social purposes, but like these, they also have useful applications for family life, for programs and for business, notably public relations.
+The most well-known microblogging platform is Twitter.
+It is also a feature of popular social networking websites Facebook and Myspace.
+Like many new technologies, youth use them for social purposes, but they also have useful applications for family life, programs, and business, notably public relations.

 Most Twitter users send their messages by mobile phone to people who have agreed to be in their group.
-Group members can send out text messages saying “I’m in the Main Street Café” and those in the group know they can reply or wander down to the café for a face-to-face meeting.
+Group members can tweet saying “I’m in the Main Street Café,” and those in the group know they can reply or wander down to the café for a face-to-face meeting.
 Most messages are only seen by people in the same group, but there is a public space as well, which allows social networking.

 Parents could use Twitter for routine daily interchanges, such as “I’m home from school now” or “I’m leaving the office now.
-Home in 30 minutes”.
-Teachers or group leaders sending groups out on field assignments could ask students to twitter-in progress reports periodically.
+Home in 30 minutes.”
+Teachers or group leaders sending groups out on field assignments could ask students to tweet progress reports periodically.

-Twitter has become so popular that its tech-savvy fans have developed novel add-ons, such as Twittervision, a website in which twitter messages appear on screen as they are sent, jumping from their exact locations on a world map.
-The messages are non sequiturs, but fascinating as the world map shifts from location to location.
+Twitter has become so popular that its tech-savvy fans have developed novel add-ons such as Twittervision, a website where twitter messages appear on screen as they are sent, jumping from their exact locations on a world map.
+The messages are fascinating non sequiturs as the world map shifts from location to location.

 More usefully, downloading a program called Twitteroo (PC) or Twitterific (Mac) gives the user a private list of group members' names and latest messages.
 One could imagine this being used for a group in which mobile phone users were in the field and the group leader was in an office.
 Using one of these desktop applications could also enable work teams scattered across the country to stay in touch throughout the working day, signaling availability for teleconferences.
 This could allow meetings to be set up on short notice, by just glancing at the screen to find out who’s available.

-Twitter messages are necessarily short – twitter has a 140-character limit — that is approximately the same number of characters as there are in this paragraph.
+Twitter messages are necessarily short—twitter has a 140-character limit—that is approximately the same number of characters as there are in this sentence.

-Yurbo and pownce allow longer messages, and file uploading and hyperlinking, pulling these businesses into the category of social networking.
+Yurbo and pownce allow longer messages, file uploading, and hyperlinking, pulling them into the category of social media.
 The social networking category is dominated by Facebook and Myspace, which allow a much broader range of interaction.
-Jaiku has just been bought by Google, indicating that its functions will soon be linked to the myriad Google tools already available.
-However, because of the content they deliver is richer, all but Twitter require mobile phones to be Internet enabled.
+Jaiku was just bought by Google, indicating that its functions will soon be linked to the myriad Google tools already available.
+However, because the content they deliver is richer, all but Twitter require mobile phones to be Internet enabled.

 One thing that all of these offerings have in common is that they are free, requiring only user registration.
 The only potential cost is that of sending and receiving text messages, which varies by mobile phone service provider.
 So groups that want to stay in touch during the work day need only to sign up all members of the group and get them into the habit of using it wherever they are.
 Twitter helps get members into the habit by sending a reminder text when the user hasn’t checked in for 24 hours.